 The first term consists of 4 identical permutation matrices representing calls that can be used to fully utilize a waveband of size 4 or less; the second term forms the remaining calls.
 Note that this shows only that b{max} must be at most 4; it may be possible that some other traffic set may require an even smaller waveband for full utilization.
-The challenge will be to obtain in closed form an equation for b{max} without performing this sort of exhaustive examination of all possible maximal admissible traffic sets.
-This is given by the following lemma.
+For example, consider an alternate admissible set, formed by